Distributor Portal

 Open pageSupplement launch readiness

-Distributors need current product content they can use operationally, not another disconnected file pack.
+Distributors need current product content they can actually use, not another disconnected file pack.
 They need imagery, labels, Supplement Facts panels, approved copy, launch materials, and support documents that stay aligned as the catalog changes.
 A distributor content portal helps brands support external channel teams without rebuilding the same content set for every request.

 Direct answer